Here is How Quincy’s St. Patrick’s Parade Got its Start

 We call it the parade to “usher in Spring.”
 It gets people to venture outside for the first time after what has turned out to be a very long winter, but most of all, it brings smiles to people in the parade and the people watching it.
 It is truly a people’s parade with families walking together, people walking their dogs, kids riding their bikes and women and men acting like kids again in the almost spring-like fresh air.

 For the Irish people in the parade, of which I am one, it has a little more significance than for those who are not Irish.
-But on Saturday, everybody will be Irish and that’s a good thing.
-So if we managed to bring a few smiles to your face over that past 27 years it was all worth it.
+But during the St. Patrick’s Parade, everybody will be Irish and that’s a good thing.
+So if we managed to bring a few smiles to your face over that past 29 years it was all worth it.

 D.O. and I are no longer in our 20′s and 30′s anymore and one of these days we won’t be here.
 When that day comes, I truly hope that someone will step up and continue what is now a Quincy tradition.